-Re esolution No
+Re solution No

-Whereas, it is required under Sub Chief Executive Officer, or in his a Comptroller, or in his absence, by the Comptroller, we resolution duly approved by the in Whereas, we, the members of the are conscious that, in designating the we are actually empowering and authors of the Board of Directors in particular and Whereas, this Board has full fair Officer, Executive Vice-President, Comptroller, and, therefore, assumes responsibility officers under their delegated authors Now, therefore, we, the members of in his absence, by the Comptroller, and the comptroller in his absence, by the Comptroller, and also in his absence, and also in his ab bsence, by the Executive Chief Accountant, or by office aforesaid officers of the institution's Board of Directors of ne officials who would signorizing said officers to repeated (Name of Institution) the and confidence in the comptroller and Chief According to the acts which marrity; e Vice-President, and by the ers holding equivalent positions. stitution be authorized under tors; (Name of Institution) In said Category A-1 reports, resent and act for or in behalf titution) in general; institution's Chief Executive ountant, as the case may be, ay be performed by aforesaid
+Chief Excomptro Who a resolu are conswe are a of the Bo Who Officer, and, the xecutive Office oller, or in his a ereas, it is also tion duly appeareas, we, the scious that, in actually empowereas, this Board of Directoreas, this Board of Carefore, assum under their d cer, or in his all absence, by the Corequired that a roved by the in the members of the designating the wering and authors in particular a lard has full fait ce-President, Cores responsibility elegated authors. bsence, by the Executive thief Accountant, or by officatoresaid officers of the institution's Board of Directors of the Board of Directors of the officials who would sorizing said officers to receive the and confidence in the comptroller and Chief Accept for all the acts which nority; (Name of Institution) ign said Category A-1 reports present and act for or in behal stitution) in general e institution's Chief Executive countant, as the case may be hay be performed by aforesaid

-resolved that:
+we, the membe ers of the Board of Dire ectors, resolve, as it is hereby

-1. Mr President Specimen Signature
+resolved 1.
+N d that: 1r President Specimen Signature

-or Executive 2.
-Mr Vice-President and
+or Executive

-3. Mr Comptroller or Chief Specimen Signature

-4. Mr Accountant
+2. N 1r

 Specimen Signature

+3. N 1r Specimen Signature

+or Chief

+4. N 1r

+Specimen Signature

-are hereby authorized to sign Catego ory A-1 reports of(Na ame of Institution)
+are here eby authorized d to sign Catego ory A-1 reports of(\) Name of Institution) .

-Done in the City of Philippines, this day of, 20
+Dor ne in the City o of Philippines, this day of, 20

+CHAID man of the board

-CHAIR RMAN OF THE BOARD
+CHAIR MAN OF THE BOARD

-DIRECTOR DIRECTOR
+DIRECT TOR DIRECTOR

-DIRECTOR DIRECTOR
+DIRECT TOR DIRECTOR

-DIRECTOR DIRECTOR
+DIRECT TOR DIRECTOR

 ATTESTED BY:

 COR PORATE SECRETARY